 “Everyone is going to be talking about the ‘Arctic Blast’ and if you don’t have your verbal supplies ready you’re going to get your conversation killed.
 You need to be prepared.”

 New Orleans, which will be under a Small Talk Warning all this week, will likely experience temperatures that drop into or close to freezing temperatures and bury the city under several days of weather-focused discussion.
+The series of wintry cold blasts will leave New Orleans with a freezing Christmas.

 One Uptown woman has even gone as far as vowing to never get out of bed again after experiencing weather she “didn’t sign up for” when deciding to live in New Orleans, ultimately bypassing any chance of small talk.